fengshang1972/EPANETMSX2Manual/docs/toolkit.rst

-These functions reside in a Windows Dynamic Link Library (DLL) named *epanetmsx.dll* and can be used in any programming language that can access DLLs, such as C/C++, Delphi Pascal, Visual Basic, and MatLab.
+These functions reside in a Windows Dynamic Link Library (DLL) named *epanetmsx.dll* and can be used in any programming language that can access DLLs, such as C/C++, Delphi Pascal, Visual Basic, MATLAB and Python.
 The toolkit also includes special header files that must be included in any program modules that reference the MSX functions.
 These header files are named *epanetmsx.h* for C/C++ programs, *epanetmsx.pas* for Delphi/Pascal programs, and *epanetmsx.bas* for Visual Basic programs.

-Prior to using any of the MSX toolkit functions a standard EPANET input file must be opened using the *ENopen* function from the standard EPANET toolkit DLL, *epanet2.dll*.
-In addition, after all processing is completed the *ENclose* function from the standard toolkit must be called.
+Prior to using any of the MSX toolkit functions a standard EPANET input file must be opened using the ``ENopen`` function from the standard EPANET toolkit DLL, *epanet2.dll*.
+In addition, after all processing is completed the ``ENclose`` function from the standard toolkit must be called.
 Thus the header files for the standard toolkit (*epanet2.h*, *epanet2.pas*, or *epanet2.bas*) must also be included in the application's code.
 Finally, if a stand-alone command line executable is